cbbjames/Variational-Dropout---ResNet-/README.md

 # Citation

-If you found this code useful please cite our paper
+If you found this code useful please cite the paper of the original authors

 ```
 @article{molchanov2017variational,